Last update Oct. 2, 2023

 Very Low Risk

-A fibrous-protein type which is a component of the mammalian connective tissue forming the attachment fibers of all tissues in the organism (bone, cartilage, tendons, skin, muscles, etc.).
+A fibrous protein component of the connective tissue of mammals (bovine and porcine collagen) and of the skin and bones of fish (marine collagen), which forms the supporting fibers of all the tissues of the organism (bone, cartilage, tendons, skin, muscles, etc.).
 It represents one-third of total body's protein content and is composed by amino acids.
 Gelatin is obtained by industrial hydrolysis of collagen from the skin, bones and tendons of animals.

 Collagen has a great variety of medical, surgical, nutritional and industrial uses such as grafts, sutures, hemostatic products, subcutaneous implants and fillers, pill and capsule covering, glue and cement manufacturing, parts of musical instrument, cosmetic gels, food, photographic and pharmaceutical industry.